sahilchess/road-to-1100/README.md

 - 📝 **Journal Entries**: Reflections on key games, tactics, and lessons learned.

-- ♟️ **PGN Viewer**: Embedded chessboard to replay and analyze select games.

 - 🧩 **Modular Design**: Each section is a self-contained component, making it easy to expand or integrate into a larger app suite.

 ---